The Nature of our Human Experience.

 The three principles of universal mind, thought and consciousness represent the spiritual nature of our human experience.
 They are a formless energy that provides humans with the capacity to experience life.

-Thought is the energy that allows for creation.
-What we create through the power of thought is all our mental activity.
-Our opinions, memories, judgments, blame excitement and compassion are just a small sample of what we have the power to create in our minds.
-Thought is how we come to know or experience life.
-The principle of thought is the vehicle that transforms the creative energy of the Universal mind into what we call real life, our manifest experience.
+Thought serves as the energy enabling creation.
+Through the power of thought, we generate all our mental activities.
+Our opinions, memories, judgments, blame, excitement, and compassion represent just a small portion of what we can create in our minds.
+Thought is the means by which we understand or experience life.
+The principle of thought acts as the vehicle that converts the creative energy of the Universal mind into what we refer to as real life, our manifest experience.

 Consciousness is the energy to be aware of what we have created through thought.
 Through the operation of consciousness, our thoughts are brought to life.
 The second we create a thought consciousness brings the total experience of that thought to us.
 Our biochemistry, neuropathways, physiology, emotions, and behavior all follow our thinking.
 Thus, if we have a worry filled thought, consciousness brings all of us to align with that thought.
 Consciousness is like a movie projector in our minds that brings thinking to life.
 Delivering vivid, sensory experiences of what’s taking place internally.
 Although our experience is generated from within us, it feels as if we are experiencing life as it is in the world around us.
 What is truly inside-out tends to appear very outside-in.

-This is what as doctors we hope for you as you explore with us: Our understanding of how thought and consciousness create such a real picture of our life will give us a new freedom.
-We will understand that we are not bound to that worry-filled thought that fills us with pain and suffering.
-This will allow us to easily find a perspective that is less reactive and more compassionate.
+This exploration together will lead to a greater understanding of how thought and consciousness shape our perception of life, granting us a new sense of freedom.
+We will realize that we are not confined to the worry-laden thoughts that bring us pain and suffering.
+This insight will enable us to adopt a perspective that is less reactive and more compassionate.

 Exploring unwanted patterns, habits and behaviors.

-As our human understanding deepens, we will be freed up to explore more of our human attributes that help us deal with our unwanted patterns, habits, and behaviors.
-We will find new, creative thinking that will help us deal well with the many challenges that life sends our way.
+As our understanding of the human experience deepens, we become empowered to explore the attributes that enable us to address unwanted patterns, habits, and behaviors.
+This journey fosters new, creative thinking that equips us to effectively navigate the challenges life presents.

-As doctors, many of our clients through this coaching have discovered that their habits, patterns, and behaviors are merely their brain's way of trying to feel better, to find well-being or peace of mind.
-Clients also realize that they already had within themselves the well-being, mental and physical wellness they were searching for.
-They began quite naturally to realize the quiet space within of deeper feeling that already existed within their own consciousness.
-This allows them to end their attempts to find those feelings of wellbeing and peace through their habits and behaviors.
-What emerged is an inside-out experience of life instead of an outside-in experience of life.
-Once a person gains insight into these principles, they can avoid dysfunctional thinking and allow thoughts that are more helpful to arise within.
-The wonderful thing about getting insights into these principles is clients begin to find help in other areas of their lives.
-They discovered ways to improve their work environment, home environment, their health, and their relationships.
+As practitioners, many of our clients have discovered through coaching that their habits, patterns, and behaviors are merely the brain's attempt to seek well-being or peace of mind.
+They come to realize that the mental and physical wellness they sought was already within them.
+This realization often leads to an awakening of the quiet space of deeper feelings that exists within their consciousness.
+Consequently, they can cease their attempts to find well-being and peace through external habits and behaviors.
+What emerges is an inside-out experience of life rather than an outside-in approach.
+Once individuals gain insight into these principles, they can avoid dysfunctional thinking and allow more constructive thoughts to arise.
+The beauty of these insights is that clients begin to find improvements in various aspects of their lives, including their work environment, home life, health, and relationships.

-When we combine the spiritual truth that we are perfectly and completely mentally healthy and habit-free (but for our temporary, habitual thinking) and with the neurological fact that our habit is made up of thoughts that fade on their own, our habit begins to look far less powerful and permanent than it has.
+By integrating the spiritual truth that we are inherently mentally healthy and habit-free—save for our temporary, habitual thinking—with the neurological understanding that our habits consist of thoughts that naturally fade, we can perceive our habits as far less powerful and permanent than they once seemed.

 You’ve Got This!